dosco/graphjin/README.md

 ## Instant GraphQL API for Rails.
 Zero code.

 Get an high-performance GraphQL API for your Rails app in seconds.
-Super Graph will auto learn your database structure and relationships.
+Super Graph will auto-learn your database structure and relationships.
 Built in support for Rails authentication and JWT tokens.

 ![Super Graph Web UI](web/public/super-graph-web-ui.png?raw=true "Super Graph Web UI for web developers")

-## Back story and motivation
+## Why I built Super Graph?

 I have a Rails app that gets a bit of traffic.
-Having planned to improve the UI using React or Vue I found that my current APIs didn't have the data I needed and I was too lazy to build new endpoints.
-My controllers were esentially wrappers around database queries and I didn't enjoy having to figure out new REST APIs with paths, names and methods to fetch all this new data or write the active record code needed.
+While planning to improve the UI using React or Vue I found that my current APIs didn't have what we needed.
+I'd have to add more controllers and ensure they are providing the right amount of data.
+This required designing new APIs and making sure they match what the webdevs need.
+While this is all to common work I was bored and there had to be a better way.

+All my Rails controllers were esentially wrappers around database queries and its not exactly fun writing more of them.

-I always liked GraphQL and how simple it makes things for web devs.
-On the backend however GraphQL seemed overly complex as it still required me to write a lot of the same database query code.
+I always liked GraphQL it made everything so simple.
+Web devs can use GraphQL to fetch exactly the data they need.
+There is one small issue however you still hasve to write a lot of the same database code.

 I wanted a GraphQL server that just worked the second you deployed it without having to write a line of code.

-And so after a lot of coffee and some avocado toasts we now have Super Graph, an instant GraphQL API that is high performance and quick to deploy.
-One service to rule all your database querying needs.
+And so after a lot of coffee and some avocado toasts Super Graph was born.
+An instant GraphQL API service that's high performance and easy to deploy.
+I hope you find it as useful as I do and there's a lot more coming so hit that :star: to stay in the loop.

 ## Features
 - Support for Rails database conventions
 - Belongs-To, One-To-Many and Many-To-Many table relationships
 - Devise, Warden encrypted and signed session cookies
 - Redis, Memcache and Cookie session stores
+- JWT tokens supported from providers like Auth0
-- Generates highly optimized Postgres SQL queries
+- Generates highly optimized and fast Postgres SQL queries
 - Customize through a simple config file
 - High performance GO codebase
 - Tiny docker image and low memory requirements

 ### GraphQL (GQL)

 We currently support the `query` action which is used for fetching data.
-Support for `mutation` and `subscriptions` is currently work in progress.
-For example the below query fetches two products that belong to the current user where the price is greater than 10
+Support for `mutation` and `subscriptions` is work in progress.
+For example the below GraphQL query would fetch two products that belong to the current user where the price is greater than 10

 #### GQL Query